 A Communist Tour of Nowa Huta, Kraków, with Crazy Guides.
 Krakow, Poland.
 Copyright © 2023 Terence Carter / Grantourismo.
 All Rights Reserved.

-We venture back out into the cold – it’s well below zero degrees Celsius today – to take in the grandeur of the massive Central Square flanked by colossal neo-Renaissance edifices with elegant arcades.
-“It was Stalin’s decision to build Nowa Huta,” Kaska explains as we trudge through the snow to the centre of the square.
+“It was Stalin’s decision to build Nowa Huta a model socialist industrial city,” Kaska explains as we trudge through the snow to the centre of the square.
 “But it didn’t make any sense – they had to bring the iron ore all the way from the Ukraine!”

 “These avenues were modelled on Paris’ boulevards.
-Yet, this road was called Solidarity Avenue, this was Cuban Revolution Ave… they were built so wide to enable tanks to move through easily.
+Yet, this road was called Solidarity Avenue, that was Cuban Revolution Ave… the roads were built so wide to enable tanks to move through easily.
 Castro came here, but of course he slept in the best hotel on Kraków’s main square, not in Nowa Huta.”

 A Communist Tour of Nowa Huta, Kraków, with Crazy Guides.
 Krakow, Poland.
 Copyright © 2023 Terence Carter / Grantourismo.
 All Rights Reserved.

-Some 20 years after the opening of the Vladimir Lenin Steelworks in 1954, the Sendzimira steelworks as it would later be renamed, originally would become the largest steelworks in Poland, producing some seven million tonnes annually.
-Cement, tobacco and other factories soon followed.
+Some 20 years after the opening of the Vladimir Lenin Steelworks in 1954, the Sendzimira Steelworks, as it would later be renamed, would become the largest steelworks in Poland, producing some seven million tonnes of steel annually.
+Cement, tobacco, and other sorts of factories soon followed.

-“While the reality was grey buildings and smog-filled skies from the smoke from the factories,” Kaska says as we get back in the car, “There was so much pollution, they had to clean the windows every day!
-They sold postcards of Nowa Huta with bright buildings and blue skies and happy, well-dressed citizens.”
+“The reality was grey buildings and smog-filled skies from the smoke from the factories,” Kaska tells us as we get back into the tiny car.
+“There was so much pollution, they had to clean the windows every day!
+But they sold postcards of Nowa Huta with bright buildings and blue skies and happy, well-dressed citizens.”

 A Communist Tour of Nowa Huta, Kraków, with Crazy Guides.
 Krakow, Poland.
 Copyright © 2023 Terence Carter / Grantourismo.
 All Rights Reserved.

 “Soon there were demonstrations, strikes, and violent protests in Nowa Huta.
-The Solidarity movement was born in Gdańsk – Lech Wałęsa, who would become Poland’s President (in 1990), was an electrician at the shipyards – and on 13 December, 1981, martial law was imposed for two years.”
+The Solidarity movement was born in Gdańsk – Lech Wałęsa, who would become Poland’s President (in 1990), was an electrician at the Lenin Shipyards at the time – and on 13 December 1981, martial law was imposed here in Poland for two years.”

-Solidarity of course went underground, and the protests and strikes continued.
-Almost 30,000 of the 38,000 workers at Nowa Huta’s Steelworks belonged to the Solidarity trade union.
-In 1989, the statue of Lenin that stood in the centre of Nowa Huta was pulled down and the rest is history.
+Solidarity went underground, and the protests and strikes continued.
+Almost 30,000 of the 38,000 workers at Nowa Huta’s Steelworks belonged to the Solidarity Trade Union.
+In 1989, with the Fall in Communism, the statue of Lenin that stood in the centre of Nowa Huta was pulled down and the rest is history.

-Shrines to Communism in Modern Day Nowa Huta
+A Shrine to the Socialist Period in Modern Nowa Huta

-After poking around for a bit (a rather weird and slightly sad experience), we settle into the woman’s well-loved sofas to watch a propaganda film about Nowa Huta.
-Smiling, happy people eagerly head to work, exercise, and wash together, and in the evenings they stroll the elegant avenues.
 “Each working day and every thrust of the shovel brings them closer…,” the voiceover announces.
-“The builders are growing together with their city… This road leads to a strong, happy Poland…”
+“The builders are growing together with their city… this road leads to a strong, happy Poland…”

 A Communist Tour of Nowa Huta, Kraków, with Crazy Guides.
 Krakow, Poland.
 Copyright © 2023 Terence Carter / Grantourismo.
 All Rights Reserved.